 Write down the model and serial numbers here.
 They are on a label inside the oven.
+Staple your receipt to the inside back cover of this manual.
+You will need it to obtain service under warranty.

 Model number

 Serial number